Cricket

 Written By:

 Sixty-six balls.
 One hundred and seventy-five runs.
 Seventeen sixes.
-On 23 April 2013, Chris Gayle did not just bat; he dismantled Pune Warriors in a way that made the scoreboard look broken.
+On 23 April 2013, Chris Gayle didn’t just bat—he rewrote the limits of T20 batting, dismantling Pune Warriors in an innings that still feels unreal.

 Highest Individual Scores in IPL History: The Full List